Skip to main content

 Is Bloomerang good for small nonprofits that manage grants?

 Bloomerang is a good donor CRM, but it has no grant management features.
 Small nonprofits using Bloomerang for grants typically run spreadsheets alongside it, creating duplicate data entry and reconciliation overhead.
-At $125/month (starting), Bloomerang also costs more than GrantPipe's $20/month Foundation tier, which includes grant compliance.
+At $125/month (starting), Bloomerang is comparable in price to GrantPipe's published Starter pricing tier but without the grant compliance features.

 Q&A